luiservela/CurriculumVitae/README.md

 In this repository, you'll find:

-- `My_CV.pdf`: This is my latest CV, where you can find detailed information about my professional background, education, skills, and any notable projects or experiences.
+- `Luis_Vela_CV.pdf`: This is my latest CV, where you can find detailed information about my professional background, education, skills, and any notable projects or experiences.

 ## Viewing the CV